Anti-Dystopia

 Literary Examples and Analysis

-Hermann’s analysis reveals a diverse literary landscape of anti-dystopian works that embody the three core values while addressing Anthropocene catastrophes:
+Hermann’s analysis reveals a range of anti-dystopian works that embody the three core values while addressing Anthropocene catastrophes:

 • “Ministry for the Future” by Kim Stanley Robinson